jagadishmali567/jagadishmali567/README.md

 - ❓ Ask me about anything related to Data Science and related technologies

-- 📊I firmly believe in the art of telling evocative tales, and I'm now learning how to do it using data in all its glorious manifestation.
+- 📊 I firmly believe in the art of telling evocative tales, and I'm now learning how to do it using data in all its glorious manifestation.

 </td><td valign="top" width="50%">